-Mondassur gives you some tips for traveling with your baby and explains the most important points when choosing travel insurance for your baby.
-At the very least, take out repatriation insurance before you start your trip!
+Mondassur gives you a few tips for traveling with your baby, and explains the most important points when choosing travel insurance for your baby.
+At the very least, remember to take out repatriation insurance before you start your trip!

 Travelling with an infant?

-If you’re used to traveling at the last minute, without much organization, you’ll need to rethink your strategy when traveling with your newborn.
-For airlines, a baby is considered as such until the age of 2.
+If you’re used to traveling at the last minute, without much organization, you’ll have to rethink your strategy when traveling with your newborn.
+Airlines consider a baby to be a newborn until the age of 2.

-First of all, if you want to fly with your baby before he’s 7 days old, you’ll need a medical certificate.
-Like all individuals, they will need a passport or identity card.
+First of all, if you want to fly with your baby before he or she is 7 days old, you’ll need a medical certificate.
+Like everyone else, your baby will need a passport or identity card.
 Depending on the destination and airline chosen, the price of the ticket may be either totally free or worth between 10% and 30% of the adult fare.

 How do you plan a trip with a baby?

-On some airlines, you can choose to reserve a seat for your baby, or travel with him or her on your lap using a special belt.
-If you book a seat, you’ll benefit directly from the children’s baggage allowance, otherwise you’ll be entitled to one piece of cabin baggage weighing less than 12 kg and one piece of hold baggage weighing no more than 10 kg.
+On some airlines, you can choose to reserve a seat for your infant, or travel with him or her on your lap, using a special belt.
+If you book a seat, you’ll be able to benefit directly from the weight of baggage for children, otherwise you’ll be entitled to one piece of cabin baggage weighing less than 12 kg and one piece of hold baggage weighing no more than 10 kg.

 The current regulations on liquid containers over 100ml do not apply to your baby’s bottles.
-So you can take everything your child needs with you on the flight.
+So you can take everything you need for your child with you on the flight.

 Good to know: some airports do not allow strollers for security reasons.